XchixoGhostHatkX/XchixoGhostHatkX/README.md

 ## 🎉 Fun Fact

 I'm a passionate tech enthusiast who enjoys solving complex problems with a blend of creativity and analytical thinking.
-Outside of coding, I love exploring new cultures, playing chess, and staying updated with the latest advancements in technology!
+Outside of Coding, I love new Computers💻, Exploring new Places🗺️, Bug hunting🐞, Research👨‍💻, Gimming🏋️‍♀️, Studies📖, playing Chess♟️, and staying updated with the latest advancements in technology!

 ---